 For a second offense, you would be subject to the following:

-- Loss of basic driving privileges for two consecutive two year periods
+- Loss of basic driving privileges for two years

 - Lifetime loss of your CDL.
 However, the law allows the Chief Administrator of the Motor Vehicle Commission to issue rules and regulations establishing guidelines and conditions under which it could be reduced to a period of not less than ten (10) years, so you should consult with an attorney on this.

 The only good news is that the law is unclear as to whether the suspensions of the CDL and regular driver's license must be served separately or together.

 Your commercial driver's license is your livelihood!
 Conviction could result in not only losing your current job, but the ability to get any other job that requires one!
 Don't take that risk!
 If you have a CDL and are pulled over for drunk driving in Burlington, Camden, Gloucester, Salem or Cumberland County, give my office a call immediately at 856-432-4113 or contact me through this site, to schedule a free consultation.